What Is a Flat Income Tax System?

 Details on the Flat Tax System

-A "flat tax" is an income tax system in which everyone pays the same tax rate regardless of how much income they have.
-These systems are in place in eight U.S. states as of 2019, and several countries use this system as well, including Russia, Latvia, and Lithuania.
+A "flat tax" is an income tax system in which everyone pays the same tax rate regardless of income.
+Flat tax is in place in eight U.S. states as of 2019, and several countries use this system as well—including Russia, Latvia, and Lithuania.